Exhibition 16 May - 12 June 2025

-The weight of war.
+The weight of grief.
 Collective trauma occurs when an entire generation lives through a traumatic event together.
-This profound sense of collective sadness, grief, anger, and sense of loss has compelled me to embark on a project of creating a mourning coat and a series of drawings and photographs.
-This project allows me to express my empathy and channel my energy during this difficult time as we are witnessing, and to our shared humanity, which connects us in our collective grief.
+This profound sense of collective sadness, and sense of loss has compelled me to embark on a project of creating a mourning coat and a series of drawings and photographs.
+This project allows me to express my empathy and channel my energy during this difficult time around the world as we are witnessing, and to our shared humility, which connects us in our collective grief.

-This exhibition was independently organised and curated by the artist, presented in an empty shop on Caine Road in Hong Kong.
+This exhibition, curated and organised by the artist, was presented in an unoccupied shop on Caine Road in Hong Kong.

 The Mourning Coat, 2025.
 Claire Lee 117 x 60 x 28cm (estimated, costume only)